 Good news: you can load your own driver module that fixes this.
-I’ve uploaded a version for pfSense 2.4.4, 2.4.5, and 2.5.0.
+I’ve uploaded 64-bit versions of 1.95 for pfSense 2.4.4, 2.4.5, and 2.5.0.
 If you have a different version and would like a precompiled module, let me know and I’ll build one for you.

 I am assuming you are using the shell.
 You can also use the virtual shell in the UI (Diagnostics->Command Prompt) along with the file editor and do the same stuff.

 - Download, unzip, and copy the module that matches your FreeBSD version (

 /boot/kernel.
 Download it to your desktop and use SCP to copy it, or download it to your pfSense machine via fetch/curl/etc. pfSense 2.4.4 is 11.2, 2.4.5 is 11.3, 2.5.0-devel is 12.0.

 commands to do this on your pfSense box (click me):

 - Download the archive to your current working directory:

 cp realtekdrivers/12.0/1.95/if_re.ko /boot/kernel